Pudding-Topped Fruit Salad Recipe

 - 2 medium ripe peaches, peeled and sliced

 - 2 cups sliced fresh strawberries

 - 1 cup seedless red grapes

 - Fresh mint, optional

-- 1. Drain pineapple chunks, reserving juice; refrigerate pineapple.
-Add water to juice if necessary to measure 3/4 cup.
-In a large bowl, combine the juice, crushed pineapple, sour cream and pudding mix until blended.
-Cover and refrigerate for at least 3 hours or until thickened.
+- 1. Drain pineapple chunks, reserving juice; refrigerate pineapple. add water to juice if necessary to measure 3/4 cup.
+In a bowl, combine the juice, crushed pineapple, sour cream and pudding mix until blended.
+Cover and refrigerate for at least 3 hours.